Across Time and (Product) Space: A Capability-Centric Model of Relatedness and Economic Complexity: Discussion and conclusion

-Of course, it is worth noting that the empirical results presented in this paper are also an indirect application of the methods of Hidalgo and Stojkoski and an empirical validation of the core concept of both papers' methods; while the numerical simulation of the multi-capability model contained in their paper proved to be robust against substantial noise in the form of random capability endowments intermixed with probabilistic ones generated by the model, they had not yet presented an application of such a capability-centric model to empirical data - interestingly enough, they raise the possibility that the model could be used to generate a topology similar to the Product Space and to the Research Space, among other networks of relatedness, but do not go so far as to actually validate such a hypothesis.
-Our results provide that validation: through a methodologically distinct adaptation of the Hidalgo-Hausmann model of combinatorial capabilities entirely consistent with their specifications for the production function, we show that a model of related capabilities forms the crux of the underlying mechanism behind both the topology of the Product Space and the shape of countries' export distributions. \\
+Of course, it is worth noting that the empirical results presented in this paper are also an empirical validation of the core concept of both papers' methods; while the numerical simulation of the multi-capability model presented by Hidalgo and Stojkoski proved to be robust against substantial noise, we validate their central premise and show that a model of related capabilities forms the crux of the underlying mechanism behind both the topology of the Product Space and the shape of countries' export distributions.
+This paper does not claim to be a thorough computational investigation of the Capability Space model, merely a proof-of-concept of a capability-centric model of economic complexity: in particular, genuine limitations on the results presented here include a failure to match the empirical centrality distribution of the Product Space (Section 5) and significant room for improvement in optimizing country capability sets through simulated annealing, as computational constraints meant we could not guarantee a global minimum or a uniquely optimal solution.
+These aspects could prove to be fertile ground for future research in the area. \\